Forensic Phonetics: Multi-Language and Cross-Linguistic Casework

 In the United Kingdom, forensic phonetic casework involves a complex dialect landscape: Received Pronunciation and its erosion into Estuary English across Southern England, Midlands varieties including Brummie and the East Midlands accent, Northern English varieties (Mancunian, Scouse, Geordie), Scottish English varieties (Edinburgh, Glasgow, Highland), Welsh English, and a wide range of second-language English varieties from the South Asian diaspora, West African communities, and Caribbean communities.
 Dialect identification in a case where the speaker's accent is the primary cue can be relevant either to identity (this speaker is from a specific region) or to profile (this speaker grew up in a Northern English working-class community, narrowing the pool of plausible suspects).

 In the United States, the forensic phonetic landscape spans African American Vernacular English (AAVE) with its well-documented phonological and syntactic patterns, Standard American English in its numerous regional variants (New England, Southern American, African American, Midwestern), and varieties of American English influenced by Spanish, Mandarin, Korean, and other first languages.
-The Albuquerque Poisoning Case (United States v.
-Meza, 2005) illustrated how dialect analysis of a Spanish-English bilingual speaker's English variety could narrow the range of likely origin, though the court treated the evidence with appropriate caution.
+In United States v.
+Meza (2005), dialect analysis of a Spanish-English bilingual speaker's English variety was used to narrow the range of likely geographic origin; the court treated the evidence with appropriate caution.

 The standard UK procedure for English-language speaker comparison involves a minimum of three vowel tokens per comparison category per recording, formant trajectories extracted using Praat's Burg algorithm at 10 ms intervals, and an LR computation using a background population database drawn from the Demographic Class Witnesses database maintained by the UK Home Office Scientific Development Branch (now Defence Science and Technology Laboratory) or from commercially available corpora such as the DyViS corpus (Nolan et al., 2009).
 The ANSI/ASA S1 standards for acoustic measurement provide the technical underpinning for US practice.